roblox-linux-wrapper/roblox-linux-wrapper/README.md

 ### Prerequisites

 You should have Wine installed already.
 Install the appropriate version of `wine` from [this page](https://wiki.winehq.org/Download).
 I recommend wine-staging as it has the latest fixes and highest probability of working.
+Also make sure to install `git` for ease of installation.

 ### source (via `git clone`)